briankegerreis/covid-model/README.md

 where :
  - m is the number of independent simulations you want to run
  - c is the number of cores to be used to run the script.
-If this value is set to F the script will not use parallelized computations (and will be suitable for Widnows users)
+If this value is set to F the script will not use parallelized computations (and will be suitable for Windows users)
  - n is the population size
  - e is the expected degree of the graph (average number of contacts per individual)
  - d1 d2 are the death probabilities (first value is for the highly connected individuals, second value for the lowly connected individuals